COMMERCIAL LAW

 Other unsecured debts for instance those owed to landlords also have their own procedures for recovery of owed amounts for instance a landlord can distrain for rent, which is essentially a remedy under land law that allows a landlord to seize goods of heir tenant to satisfy a debt of owed rent.

-Once the court issues a judgement in the creditor’s favour, the creditor is then in a position to obtain payment through execution of a court order, thus for instance the creditor can attach the assets of the debtor and sell them to pay the owed amounts.
+Once the court issues a judgement in the creditor’s favour, the creditor is then in a position to obtain payment through execution of the court order, thus for instance the creditor can attach the assets of the debtor and sell them to pay the owed amounts.

 The provision of general information herein does not constitute an advocate-client relationship with any reader.
 All information, content, and material in this article are for general informational purposes only.
 Readers of this article should get in touch with us/a qualified advocate to obtain legal advice with respect to any particular legal matter.